Framingham, MA Category:

 It is the policy of Framingham State University that all

-employees be vaccinated against COVID-19 before they begin
+employees be fully vaccinated against COVID-19, including booster

-Prospective employees may submit a request for a medical or
+employment begins.
+Prospective employees may submit a request for a

-religious exemption to the COVID-19 vaccination requirement to
+medical or religious exemption to the COVID-19 vaccination

 Framingham State University conducts criminal history and sexual